Umm Kulthum: Professional career

 Some claim that Umm Kulthum's popularity helped Nasser's political agenda.
 For example, Nasser's speeches and other government messages were frequently broadcast immediately after Umm Kulthum's monthly radio concerts.
 She sang many songs in support of Nasser, with whom she developed a close friendship.
-One of her songs associated with Nasser—"Wallāhi Zamān, Yā Silāḥī" ("It's Been a Long Time, O Weapon of Mine")—was adopted as the Egyptian national anthem from 1960 to 1979, when President Sadat revoked it because of the peace negotiations with Israel and replaced it by the less militant "Bilady, Bilady, Bilady", which continues to be Egypt's anthem today.
+One of her songs associated with Nasser—"Wallāhi Zamān, Yā Silāḥī" ("It's Been a Long Time, O Weapon of Mine")—was adopted as the Egyptian national anthem from 1960 to 1979, when President Sadat replaced it by the less militant "Bilady, Bilady, Bilady" following peace negotiations with Israel; it remains the Egyptian anthem to this day.

 Umm Kulthum was also known for her continuous contributions to works supporting the Egyptian military efforts.
 Until 1972, for about half a century she gave at least one monthly concert.
 Umm Kulthum's monthly concerts were renowned for their ability to clear the streets of some of the world's most populous cities as people rushed home to tune in.

 Her songs deal mostly with the universal themes of love, longing and loss.
 A typical Umm Kulthum concert consisted of the performance of two or three songs over a period of three to four hours.
 These performances are in some ways reminiscent of the structure of Western opera, consisting of long vocal passages linked by shorter orchestral interludes.
-However, Umm Kulthum was not stylistically influenced by opera, and she sang solo most of her career.
+However, Umm Kulthum was not stylistically influenced by opera, and she sang solo for most of her career.

 During the 1930s her repertoire took the first of several specific stylistic directions.
 Her songs were virtuosic, as befitted her newly trained and very capable voice, and romantic and modern in musical style, feeding the prevailing currents in Egyptian popular culture of the time.
 She worked extensively with texts by romance poet Ahmad Rami and composer Mohammad El-Qasabgi, whose songs incorporated European instruments such as the violoncello and double bass, as well as harmony.
 In 1936 she made her debut as an actress in the movie Weddad by Fritz Kramp.
 During her career, she would act in five more movies, of which four would be directed by Ahmad Badrakhan while Sallama and Fatma would be the most acclaimed.